Foster the People: 2008–2009: Background and formation

-Mark Foster graduated from Nordonia High School in the suburbs of Macedonia, Ohio, in 2002.
+Mark Foster graduated from Nordonia High School in the Cleveland-Akron suburb of Macedonia, Ohio, in 2002.
 With his father's encouragement, Foster moved in with his uncle in Sylmar, Los Angeles, California to pursue a career in music.
 Foster worked various jobs and at night, he attended parties in Hollywood to expand his social network.
 He said, "I felt like an 18-year-old Hunter S. Thompson.
 I was just diving into this Hollywood Hills subculture and taking it all in.
 I wasn't shy about taking my guitar out at a party.
 I wanted to be the center of attention."
 Foster struggled with drug addiction during his initial years in Los Angeles, saying, "It got pretty dark.
 My friends thought I was going to die.
 I was blind to it.
 When I was 19 years old, it got to a point where I said, 'Enough is enough' ...
 I saw time was just passing me by.
 I wasn't being productive."

 Foster played in several bands, including one with which he auditioned for a record deal in New York.
 After turning 22, he says he was contacted by Aftermath Entertainment about showcasing his musical talents, but the opportunity ultimately fell through.
 Foster's first professional experience as a music artist was as lead vocalist on the 2006 song "Breakdown" by the Toques.
 For the next few years, Foster waited tables at a cafe while dealing with writer's block, but he remained in Los Angeles after landing a job as a commercial jingle writer for Mophonics in 2008.
 He said of the profession, "I definitely learned from the commercial standpoint what works," and he credited it with reviving his confidence in performing.
 The music Foster wrote spanned a wide range of genres, but he had difficulty reconciling his eclectic compositions.
 He explained: "I'd write one song and it'd be a hip-hop song.
 I'd write another and it'd be heavily electronic.
 Another would be like a spiritual, and another would be classic piano song.
 I was constantly trying to pull those elements together.
 It took me six years to do it."
 He still wished to be part of a group; reflecting on a residency he did at a venue performing electronic music, he said, "It was just me and a laptop.
 Really, it was terrible.
 I knew I needed a band."